guillerp8/guille_doorlock/README.md

 Use the command /deletedoor aiming to the door, it may not work at first try.

+- Export error

+Set in true use old esx in config.

 # Credits

 - Readme inspired by Bombay (Entity Evolution)